parsiya/semgrep-rs/README.md

 ### git Submodule

 1. Add it as a submodule to your repository.
-    1. `git clone -b dev https://github.com/parsiya/semgrep-rs src/semgrep-rs`
+    1. `git submodule add -b dev https://github.com/parsiya/semgrep-rs src/semgrep-rs`
 2. Add the following to your project's `Cargo.toml`.
     ```ini
     [dependencies]